openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

 ![The two columns on the ‘Review Requests’ page (‘Awaiting initial decision’ and ‘Reviews in progress’).
 There is a task in the left column that is awaiting a decision.
 The task block (or card) displays the title, due date and editor initials.
 It also contains three buttons: ‘View Detail’, ‘Accept Task’ and ‘Decline Task’.)](../support/images/workflow/reviewer-kanban.png)

 ## Review request
-Assuming you accept the task, you will be taken to the ‘Review Request page.
+Assuming you accept the task, you will be taken to the page for the review.
 It is split into three sections:

 1. General Review Guidelines
 2. Review Files
 3. Review Form

-## Review guidelines
+## General review guidelines
 This section displays information on how the editor would like you to undertake the review, an introduction to the review form, and metadata.

 > [!NOTE]